New Ford Academy

 The ethos at New Ford Academy is upheld by the following seven values:

 We strongly believe that all pupils should experience positive experiences of school life.
-If your child is feeling unhappy they have access to the school Learning Mentor, who will support them in managing their feelings.
+If your child is feeling unhappy they can speak to the Family Welfare Coordinator or our Family Support Assistant who are available throughout the week.

 A consistent behaviour policy operates throughout the school.
 However reasonable adjustments are made for pupils according to their social/ emotional needs.